Isle of Wight Guru

 Ventnor's beach is usually quite shingly towards the Esplanade and a bit sandier towards the sea.
 It's a lovely coastline with chintzy little beach huts that were once bathing huts on wheels as well as lots of excellent chip-eating spots.

 Steephill Cove is less accessible than Ventnor (the clue’s in the name) but it is a favourite of many.
 It feels a bit like a small Cornish fishing cove with half a dozen pretty little houses.
 Low tide is preferable as there’s very little beach otherwise.
 You can park on the road for free, or pay to park at Ventnor Botanic Gardens.
 More adventurous sorts should walk along the coastal path for about a mile from La Falaise car park.
+Seeing as you asked, I'll let you know that this is one of my favourite walks.

 See our parking guide for other ideas of free and cheap parking in Ventnor.